It doesn't matter how talented you are; no one knows everything. So getting a mentor is a crucial part of any career.

 With that in mind, start making a list of studios you admire, and email or DM them.
 Tell them a little about yourself, that you're looking for a mentor, and ask who the best person would be to speak to.
 Be concise, courteous and clear.
 This is generally a friendly industry, so even if people can't help directly, you'll probably get a nice response and may get pointed in a more productive direction.

 A more formal and predictable way of getting mentored is when mentorship is automatically provided as part of a training course.
-That's the case at Created Academy, which offers Foundation and Pro courses in Visual Design and Motion Design to creatives at all stages of their careers.
+That's the case at Created Academy, which offers Foundation and Pro courses in UI Design, UX Design and Motion Design to creatives at all stages of their careers.

 How mentorship works at Created